raster-foundry/raster-foundry/docs/architecture/adr-0023-text-array-object-acrs.md

 Doobie supports mappings between single-dimensional `text[]` and `List[String]`.
 To construct `"<subject type>;<optional subject id>;<action type>"` strings, we will create a data model to transform a list of access control rules to strings conforming to this structure before inserting to database, which can be easily tested using property based tests.

 Text array ACRs should not be returned on any listing endpoints for first class objects.
-Only object owners are able to access ACRs through `<fist class object>/<object id>/permissions` endpoints, which we have been using, and which will need some adaptions.
+Only object owners are able to access ACRs through `api/<fist class object>/<object id>/permissions` endpoints, which we have been using, and which will need some adaptions.

 ### ACR-related actions